LGBTQ rights in Brazil: Military service

-There is no law forbidding LGBT people from serving in the Brazilian Armed Forces.
+There is no law forbidding LGBTQ people from serving in the Brazilian Armed Forces.
 Sexual orientation and gender identity cannot be an obstacle for entry into the police force or the military in Brazil.
 All sexual acts are disallowed between members of the forces, be it heterosexual or homosexual.

 The Constitution of Brazil prohibits any form of discrimination in the country.
 The Brazilian Armed Forces do not permit desertion, sexual acts or congeners in the military, whether heterosexual or homosexual.
 They claim that it is not a homophobic rule, but a rule of discipline that also includes the opposite sex.

 In 2008, during a disappearance of a military gay couple, the Ministry of Defence of Brazil spoke: the sergeant is to be questioned about alleged desertion from the military and there is no question of discrimination."
 The two soldiers said they had been in a stable relationship for ten years in the Brazilian military.
 In 2012, was published an official note by Brazilian Armed Forces: "The Brazilian army does not discriminate against (...) sexual orientation (...).

 Following the Supreme Federal Tribunal decision in favor of stable unions, Defense Minister Nelson Jobim guaranteed the Ministry's compliance with the decision and mentioned that spousal benefits can be accorded to same-sex spouses of military personnel.

-According to a survey conducted by the Institute of Applied Economic Research (IPEA) in 2012, 63.7% of Brazilians supported the entry of LGBT people in the Brazilian Armed Forces.
+According to a survey conducted by the Institute of Applied Economic Research (IPEA) in 2012, 63.7% of Brazilians supported the entry of LGBTQ people in the Brazilian Armed Forces.

+The Army announced that the situation of non-binary individuals would be treated in the same manner as that of intersex individuals, so that any Brazilian in the draft cohort who expresses a gender identity other than male and holds a final, unappealable court ruling or a civil registry amendment will be considered exempt from mandatory military service, as they do not meet the requirements set forth in the Federal Constitution, the Military Service Law, its implementing regulations, and the 2024 General Conscription Plan.

+On 12 November 2025, the Superior Court of Justice ruled that it is illegal to discharge transgender people from the military after they have begun gender transition and that they also have the right to use their chosen name.

 Conversion therapy

 Conversion therapy has been forbidden by the Federal Psychology Council since 1999.
-In September 2017, a federal judge in Brasília approved the use of conversion therapy by a psychologist to “cure” people of homosexuality, overruling the 1999 decision.
-However, in December 2017, the same judge changed his decision, keeping the “treatment” banned.
+In September 2017, a federal judge in Brasília approved the use of conversion therapy by a psychologist to "cure" people of homosexuality, overruling the 1999 decision.
+However, in December 2017, the same judge changed his decision, keeping the "treatment" banned.
+In April 2019, Supreme Court Justice Cármen Lúcia issued an injunction overturning the judge's decisions.
 Subsequently, the Federal Supreme Court decided to ban conversion therapy.
 In January 2018, the Federal Psychology Council established norms of performance for psychologists in relation to transsexuals and travestis, also banning any conversion therapy.